halfflat/arblang-draft/outline/arblang-proposal.md

 Evolution is governed by one or more _regimes_.
 In the simplest case, there is just the one, default regime, but more generally, multiple regimes may be defined, and transitions between them can be triggered by boolean-valued expressions that are a function of state and bound cell quantities, or by pre- or post-synaptic events.
 Regime definitions can be nested, and an inner regime definition inherits any triggers from the enclosing scope, and the evolution function from the enclosing scope as well, if it is not overridden.
 The initial regime can be specified in the `initial` definition.
 The default regime has no name, and so cannot be a target of `regime` clauses in a `when` definition.

-The evolution function is defined with the `evolution` definition, and there may only be one `evolution` per regime.
+The evolution function is defined with the `evolve` definition, and there may only be one `evolve` per regime.
 The expression on the rhs must have type equal to the 'derivative' type of the state.
 The derivative of a quantity is that quantity divided by time; the derivative of a record type is the record type where each field _x_ is replaced by a field _x'_ with type the derivative type of _x_.
 See the discusion under record types below for more details.

 Effects tie the state to the cell, defining how the state determines ionic currents or species flows, or how it governs species concentrations.

-Parameter definitions are unique to the interface — they are not visible from other interfaces — and can be defined with a default value in the interface definition, or can expose a parameter defined in an imported module.
+Exports make parameters visible and settable by models that employ the interface.
+As a convenience, an export and a parameter definition can be combined in a single export declaration.

-If the interface doesn't require any evolving state, it can omit the `initial` and `evolution` definitions.
+If the interface doesn't require any evolving state, it can omit the `initial` and `evolve` definitions.

 #### Density models